Back-to-Africa movement: Post-emancipation

 Malcolm X renounced his black separatist views after his pilgrimage to Mecca in 1964.

 Repatriation to Africa

-Ex-slave repatriation or the emigration of African-American, Caribbean, and Black British former slaves to Africa occurred mainly during the late 18th century to mid-19th century.
+Ex-slave repatriation or the emigration of African-American, Afro-Caribbean, and Black British former slaves to Africa occurred mainly during the late 18th century to mid-19th century.
 In the cases of Sierra Leone and Liberia, both were established by former slaves who were repatriated to Africa within a 28-year period.